team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 If we instead wanted to create new code exclusively for this situation, we could have written `() -> { new code }` where the curly brackets represent the function of the lambda.

 This may all be a little confusing as, but as you work with lambdas in code, you should hopefully build a sufficiently advanced understanding of them, for there is not much more to them than what has been here outlined.

+### Interfaces

+An interface is thankfully simple, after the complexity of a lambda.
+Interfaces are general types, which must be "implemented", just like a class would be extended, though a class can implement multiple interfaces.
+An interface can have instances, constructors, and methods, just like a class, but these **do not need to contain code**.
+What an interface does, then, is guarantee certain methods and data values will be in its implementations, though it says nothing about what those methods will do.